vhaudiquet/ubuntu-project-docs/docs/MIR/mir-templates-and-rules.md

 ### For reporter and reviewer

-1. For each line marked with `TODO`, adapt the line to provide the correct answer matching the package(s) that you request:
+1. For each line marked with `TODO`:

-   * **Remove a line**

-     This can be done if it does not apply to your case, e.g. if you do not have "additional reasons" to state

-   * **Replace placeholders**

-     * In some lines you can replace placeholders '`TBD`' and '`TBDSRC`' with whatever matches your request.
+   * **Fill**: In some lines you can replace placeholders '`TBD`' and '`TBDSRC`' with whatever matches your request.

-     * In some lines you need to select from mutually exclusive options.
+   * **Choose**: In some lines you need to select from mutually exclusive options.
 For example, "link to CVE" or "no security issues in the past".
 Leave only those statements that apply to your case, and remove any others.

      For clarity, such options are marked like *`TODO-A`:, `TODO-B`:, ...*.
      Of those, *usually* only one option remains in the final content.

-1. **Remove** the `TODO` prefix when you are sure you have answered a statement.
+   * **Remove** the `TODO` prefix when you are sure you have answered a statement.

-1. **Remove** the lines starting with RULE after you have fully processed that section.
+1. Lines starting with RULE can be removed entirely after you have fully processed that section.

 ### For reviewers only